-The Company has an employee stock award plan for selected officers and other key employees which provides for the issuance of stock options and restricted stock.
+The Company has an employee stock award plan for selected officers and other key employees, which provides for the issuance of stock options, restricted stock and performance awards payable in cash or stock.
 The exercise price for each option equals the fair market value per share of the Company's common stock on the date of grant.
 The terms of the options granted prior to January 25, 2010 are five years and vest ratably over three years.
 Options granted on or after January 25, 2010 have terms of seven years and vest ratably over three years.
-At March 31, 2012, 995,178 shares were available for future grants under the employee plan and no outstanding stock options under the employee plan were issued with stock appreciation rights.
+No performance awards payable in stock have been made under the plan.
+At June 30, 2012, 2,905,582 shares were available for future grants under the employee plan and no outstanding stock options under the employee plan were issued with stock appreciation rights.